Geologic carbon storage

 Roadmap towards regulating geologic carbon storage

-We plan to enable geologic carbon storage through a phased approach that would provide clarity for businesses to plan and invest in Ontario, while ensuring safe and responsible development.
+Our plan to enable geologic carbon storage has followed a phased approach to provide clarity for industry and communities, while ensuring safe and responsible development.

 January to March 2022